 Through exploring possible futures—hopeful or otherwise—science fiction begs the reader to ruthlessly question the world around them: what would a different world look like?
 A world with entirely different historical conditions to our own, with entirely different technologies?
 How would we navigate sudden changes, and what would our individual roles look like in this world?
 What can we learn, what can we think about?

 If you consider yourself a politically, technologically, or socially-minded person, I think you’ll find science fiction enchanting.
 There’s a book out there for everyone.
 Some are in space, and some aren’t.
 Some of it is humorously far-fetched, for sure, but a lot of it is incredibly insightful.
+And some of it is just a form of alternate history.
+Earth, but on a different trajectory due to a change in history, like The Man in the High Castle.
+Those ones can be fun.

 What about the future of science fiction?